ming33333/quirkle/README.md

 - change homepage key-value to the target page ("https://ming33333.github.io/quirkle/" or https://quirkle.io/)
 - npm run build
 - npm run deploy

 ## DEPLOY TO SITE
- auto deploys when launched on main (unsure when changes probagate)
+ auto deploys when launched on main (changes probagate in about 5 mins?)

 ## Clean up time
 - pages are not correct so fix them